 The 5G Infrastructure Market size was estimated at USD 61.24 billion in 2024 and expected to reach USD 80.28 billion in 2025, at a CAGR 29.95% to reach USD 295.03 billion by 2030.

-Cumulative Impact of United States Tariffs 2025 on 5G Supply Chains
+Assessing the Ripple Effects of United States Tariffs in 2025 on 5G Supply Chains

 This comprehensive research report categorizes the 5G Infrastructure market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.